Robin Montgomery: 2019: Orange Bowl winner

-2020: Turned pro, first ITF Circuit title & major debut
+2020: Turned pro, ITF Circuit title & major debut

 Montgomery reached the quarterfinals of the 2020 Australian Open girls' singles tournament in January, and in March, she won her first ITF tournament, a $25k event in Las Vegas.
 As of August 2020, she was the No. 5 in the junior world rankings.

 Following the break in the season caused by the COVID-19 pandemic, Montgomery took part in the Western & Southern Open as a wildcard entrant in the qualifying competition, losing in the first round to Sorana Cîrstea.
 The following week, she received a wildcard into the main draw of the 2020 US Open — her first Grand Slam appearance.
 She lost in the first round to Yulia Putintseva.

-2021: WTA 1000 debut, US Open junior singles and doubles titles
+2021–22: US Open junior singles, doubles titles, WTA 1000 debut

-She made her WTA 1000 debut in the main draw of the Miami Open as a wildcard entrant.

-At the US Open, Montgomery defeated Kristina Dmitruk in straight sets in the girls' singles final to win her first major singles title.
+Montgomery made her WTA 1000 debut in the main-draw of the 2021 Miami Open as a wildcard entrant, but lost to Magda Linette.
+At the 2021 US Open, Montgomery defeated Kristina Dmitruk in straight sets in the girls' singles final to win her first major singles title.
 She followed this victory a few hours later with her first major doubles title.
 She and partner Ashlyn Krueger defeated fellow American duo, Reese Brantmeier and Elvina Kalieva, in three sets.
-Montgomery became the first girl to achieve the feat of winning both titles at the US Open since Michaëlla Krajicek in 2004, and was the first American to take the girls' singles title since Amanda Anisimova in 2017.
+Montgomery became the first girl to achieve the feat of winning both titles at the US Open since Michaëlla Krajicek in 2004, and was the first American to take the Junior singles title since Amanda Anisimova in 2017.
+At the same tournament, she also received a qualifying wildcard for the women's singles event.

+Montgomery received a wildcard for the 2022 Miami Open.
+She qualified for the main-draw at the 2022 San Diego Open, but lost to sixth seed Coco Gauff in the first round.